HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 The CQ fill percent can be used to define a threshold for when no new RDMA operations can be queued until the libfabric CQ a progressed thus draining hardware event queues.

+## Interrupting CXI Provider CQ Error Event Errno

+The following are the libfabric errno value which may be returned in an RDMA CQ error event.

+FI_ETRUNC: Receive message truncation.

+FI_EHOSTUNREACH: Target is unreachable.
+This is due to connectivity issues, such as downed links, between the two peers.

+FI_ENOTCONN: Cannot communicate due to no libfabric endpoint configure.
+In this case, the target NIC is reachable.

+FI_EIO: Catch all errno.

 # SEE ALSO